Aliases for HAUS1 Gene

 GeneCards Summary for HAUS1 Gene

 HAUS1 (HAUS Augmin Like Complex Subunit 1) is a Protein Coding gene.
 Diseases associated with HAUS1 include Miller-Dieker Lissencephaly Syndrome.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Cell Cycle, Mitotic.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.

 UniProtKB/Swiss-Prot for HAUS1 Gene